adriensieg/agentic-auth0-hackaton/README.md

 ### Break 1 — ChatGPT is authenticated, but the user is not
 When ChatGPT connects to our MCP server, OAuth 2.1 authenticates the ChatGPT application — not the human behind it.

-The access token your MCP server receives proves that OpenAI's client is authorized to call your tools.
+The access token your MCP server receives proves that OpenAI's client is authorized to call our tools.
 It carries zero information about which specific human issued the command.
-OpenAI's MCP integration uses OAuth 2.0 without OpenID Connect.
+OpenAI's MCP integration uses OAuth 2.1 without OpenID Connect.
 No ID token is issued.
 No sub claim.
 No user profile.
 The human is invisible at the protocol level.
 Your MCP server receives a legitimate, cryptographically valid token — and has no idea whose Uber account to charge.

 ### Break 2 — our MCP server has no standing with Uber